The association shows resiliency as it quickly responds to financial changes caused by COVID-19. Review the 2020 financial summary.

 All timeline stories.

-Travel and meetings in service of the association’s mission and members make up a large portion of ASWB’s expenses in a typical year.
-With the lockdowns and travel restrictions of 2020, the pivot to virtual meetings more than offset the association’s revenue losses from the exam shutdown.
+Because of ASWB’s commitment to getting input from our member boards, travel and meetings make up a large portion of ASWB’s expenses in a typical year.
+With the lockdowns and travel restrictions of 2020, the pivot to virtual meetings more than offsets the association’s revenue losses from the suspension of exam delivery.

-At the recommendation of staff leadership, the ASWB Board of Directors unanimously voted to designate Juneteenth as a day of community service for ASWB staff to support diversity, equity, and inclusion in the region.
+At the recommendation of staff leadership, the ASWB Board of Directors unanimously votes to designate Juneteenth as a day of leave for ASWB staff to support diversity, equity, and inclusion in the region.

 Dismantling institutional biases: The Association of Social Work Boards commits to promoting and upholding equity and justice.
 In doing so, the association will hold itself accountable in denouncing racism, intolerance, exclusion, and other forms of discrimination and bias in carrying out its mission.